 He/she must submit the following documents to the Ministry of Foreign and CARICOM Affairs to apply for a replacement Certificate:

 - The original and copy of the Police Report stating that the Skills Certificate was lost or stolen (the original will be returned to the applicant)

 - An affidavit swearing that the Skills Certificate was lost or stolen, approximately where and when it was lost or stolen and that it was not sold or transferred to anyone

 ENTRY OF CARICOM NATIONALS INTO TRINIDAD AND TOBAGO

-It is advised that persons apply long in advance of the expiration of the immigration stamp and Police Certificates of Character.
+It is advised that persons apply at least three (3) months in advance of the expiration of the immigration stamp and Police Certificates of Character.

-- Have a valid Skills Certificate issued by a Member State in order to work
+- A valid Skills Certificate issued by a Member State in order to work

 - Be truthful at all times to the relevant authorities of the Member State